huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 ![](filtration.png)

-M﻿ethod:
+Method:

-A﻿.
-Fold a circular filter paper in half.
+A. Fold a circular filter paper in half.

-B﻿.
-Fold the filter paper in half again to form a triangle shape.
+B. Fold the filter paper in half again to form a triangle shape.

-C﻿.
-Open out one layer of the paper to form a cone.
+C. Open out one layer of the paper to form a cone.

-D﻿.
-Place the filter paper cone into a filter funnel.
+D. Place the filter paper cone into a filter funnel.

-E﻿.
-Place the filter funnel into teh neck of a conical flask.
+E. Place the filter funnel into teh neck of a conical flask.

-F﻿.
-Stir the sand and water mixture so that all the sand is suspended in the water.
+F. Stir the sand and water mixture so that all the sand is suspended in the water.

-G﻿.
-Pour the sand and water mixture into the filter paper.
+G. Pour the sand and water mixture into the filter paper.

 # <a id="Solutions&Solubility"></a> Solutions & Solubility